cgaynor91/John-Gaynor-Construction/README.md

 # John Gaynor Construction

 This is a fully responsive website designed for a building construction business.
-I designed this website in what is somewhat of a saturated market.
 The idea for the website is for a professional and operational look so users have confidence in the actual work of the company.

 Please click [here](https://john-gaynor-construction-cgaynor91.c9users.io/index.html) for a live demo of the website